programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 # Introduction

-Historians working with digital methods and text-based material are usually confronted with pdf files which need to be converted to plain text.
-Whether you are insterested in network analysis, Named Entity Recognition, Corpus Linguistics, Text Reuse, or any other type of text-based analysis, good quality OCR will be the first step.
-However, [Optical Character Recognition](https://en.wikipedia.org/wiki/Optical_character_recognition), which transforms a pdf to a computer-readable file becomes trickier when dealing with historical fonts and characters, damaged manuscripts or low-quality scans.
-Fortunately, tools such as [Tesseract](https://github.com/tesseract-ocr/tesseract), [TRANSKRIBUS](https://transkribus.eu/), and [OCR-D](https://ocr-d.de/) (among others) have allowed humanities scholars to work with all kinds of documents, from handwritten ninetheenth century letters all the way to medieval manuscripts.
+Historians working with digital methods and text-based material are usually confronted with PDF files that need to be converted to plain text.
+Whether you are interested in network analysis, named entity recognition, corpus linguistics, text reuse, or any other type of text-based analysis, good quality [Optical Character Recognition](https://en.wikipedia.org/wiki/Optical_character_recognition) (OCR), which transforms a PDF to a computer-readable file,  will be the first step.
+However, OCR becomes trickier when dealing with historical fonts and characters, damaged manuscripts or low-quality scans.
+Fortunately, tools such as [Tesseract](https://github.com/tesseract-ocr/tesseract), [TRANSKRIBUS](https://transkribus.eu/), and [OCR-D](https://ocr-d.de/) (among others) have allowed humanities scholars to work with all kinds of documents, from handwritten nineteenth-century letters all the way to medieval manuscripts.

-In spite of these great tools, it is often difficult to find an OCR solution which works efficiently for a wide range of documents and does not require a new model to be trained.
+In spite of these great tools, it is often difficult to find an OCR solution that works efficiently for a wide range of documents and does not require a new model to be trained.
 [Google Cloud Vision](https://cloud.google.com/vision/) is probably the best out-of-the-box tool when it comes to character recognition.
-However the layout recognition is poor.
-To address this issue and create a "one-size-fits-all" method which will create high-quality OCR outputs for most documents, this lesson demonstrates two ways to combine Google Vision's character recognition with Tesseract's layout detection.
+However, the layout recognition is poor.
+To address this issue and create a "one-size-fits-all" method that will create high-quality OCR outputs for most documents, this lesson demonstrates two ways to combine Google Vision's character recognition with Tesseract's layout detection.

 The principle of exploring different combinations of tools to create customised workflows is widely applicable in Digital Humanities projects, where tools tailored to our data are not always available.

-## The pros and cons of Google Vision, Tesseract and the combined methods
+## The pros and cons of Google Vision, Tesseract, and the combined methods

 ### Google Vision

 #### Pros

 * Character detection accuracy: Although it has its limitations, Google Vision tends to be highly accurate, including in cases where other tools might struggle, i.e. when several languages coexist in the same text.
 It is probably the most accurate 'out-of-the-box' tool when it comes to character recognition.
-* Versatility: The tool performs well accross a wide range of documents.
+* Versatility: The tool performs well across a wide range of documents.
 Moreover, Google Vision offers other functionalities such as [object detection](https://cloud.google.com/vision/docs/object-localizer) in images and [OCR for handwritten documents/images](https://cloud.google.com/vision/docs/handwriting).
 * User-friendliness: Once the setup is completed, it is easy to use.
 There is usually no need to develop and train your own model.
 * Languages support: Google Vision fully supports 60 languages.
 In addition, 36 are under active development and 133 are mapped to another language code or a general character recogniser.
-Many indigenous, regional, and historial languages are among the latters.
+Many indigenous, regional, and historical languages are among the latter.
 You can consult the full list of supported languages in the [Cloud Vision documentation](https://cloud.google.com/vision/docs/languages).

 #### Cons

 * Layout detection accuracy: Although Google Vision performs well with character detections, layout detection is often an issue.
-* Google email address and Cloud storage: To sign in to the Google Cloud Platform, a Google email address is required and the pdf files must be uploaded to the Google Cloud Storage to be processed.
+* Google email address and Cloud storage: To sign in to the Google Cloud Platform, a Google email address is required and the PDF files must be uploaded to the Google Cloud Storage to be processed.
 * Sustainability: Google Cloud is known for sunsetting tools.
 Although Google now has a policy in place guaranteeing a year's notice before deprecating products, the potential instability of the Google Cloud Platform should be noted.
 * Cost: The service is only free for the first 1000 pages per month.
 After that, it costs USD 1.50 per 1000 pages.
 Prices in other currencies are available [here](https://cloud.google.com/skus/).
-In addition, to use the OCR functionality of Google Vision, you need to momentarily store your pdf documents in Google Storage.
+In addition, to use the OCR functionality of Google Vision, you need to momentarily store your PDF documents in Google Storage.
 Storing one GB over a month costs USD 0.02.
-One GB represents thousands pdf pages.
+One GB represents thousands of PDF pages.
 Since the cost is prorated, if you store 1GB for 12 hours over the course of the month, it will cost USD 0.0003.
 Therefore, to avoid paying, you should delete your data from Google Storage as soon as the OCR process is complete.
 You can find details about Google Storage pricing [here](https://cloud.google.com/storage/pricing).
 Although this is not guaranteed, new accounts often come with free credits.

 ### Tesseract